9 Ways to Save Time and Money in Estes Park, Colorado

 You can save money by bringing your food instead of eating out every meal.
 There are grocery stores on your way into the mountains in nearby towns of Longmont and Loveland.
 These stores are likely less busy than grocery stores in Estes Park.
 If you want to shop in Estes Park, there is a Safeway, Country Market, and Dollar General.
 We recommend shopping early in the morning or late at night to avoid crowds.
 Safeway reserves time for at-risk shoppers on Tuesdays and Thursdays from 7am to 9am, so avoid shopping at the store during these time blocks.
 We have a Safeway card and find that we save a lot of money using it at the grocery store and at the Safeway fuel station.

-Follow your favorite vacation properties on social media.
+Follow your favorite vacation properties and hotels on social media.
 They will sometimes post specials and discounts.
 Solitude Cabins (where we have our cabin) was recently promoting ‘buy 2 nights, get 1 free’.
 That’s an amazing deal!

 Plan your trip during off peak season.
 A good rule of thumb is if school is out of session, the town will likely be busier and more expensive to stay in.